 Social workers are a vital part of our social fabric, helping countless people get through difficult situations.
 And our need for social workers is only rising.
-Between now and 2024, the number of jobs for social workers is expected to grow in the U.S. at a rate that’s 12% higher than the average rate of job growth.* Many of these jobs will be filled by those who’ve recently earned a Master of Social Work (MSW).
+Between now and 2031, the number of jobs for social workers in the U.S. is expected to grow at a rate of 9%, faster than the average rate of job growth.1 Many of these jobs will be filled by those who’ve recently earned a Master of Social Work (MSW) degree.
 But not all MSW degrees are created equal.
-If you’re thinking of earning your master’s, you’ll want to make sure you’re enrolled in one of the best MSW programs.
+If you’re thinking of earning your master’s in social work, you’ll want to make sure you’ve carefully considered your choices in order to select the MSW program that’s right for you.
 Here are a few things you should look for.

 Real-World Learning Components

 Social work requires you to relate to people and help them find a path forward, whether they’re struggling with their job, their family, their living situation, their health, or other difficult circumstances.
 The best MSW programs focus on more than academic components.
 They are designed to rigorously prepare you for the real-world challenges you’ll face.
 You should look for an MSW program that’s devoted to teaching you the competencies you’ll need to be a successful social worker.
-You should also verify that the MSW degree program has a proven record of graduating students who’ve mastered the competencies necessary for social work.
-These competencies include:
+Walden’s MSW degree program will help ensure you’re prepared to:

-The best way to determine the level of credibility that stands behind a particular MSW program is to look for CSWE accreditation.
-CSWE stands for the Council on Social Work Education, a nonprofit organization recognized by the Council of Higher Education Association as the only accrediting agency for social work education in the U.S. Only MSW degree programs with CSWE accreditation are certified as meeting the highest standards for social work education.
+The best way to determine whether a particular MSW program meets professional standards is to look for CSWE accreditation.
+CSWE stands for the Council on Social Work Education, a nonprofit organization recognized by the Council of Higher Education Association as the only accrediting agency for social work education in the U.S. Only MSW degree programs with CSWE accreditation are assured of meeting standards for social work education.

 When you enroll in a CSWE-accredited social work degree program, you can be certain that your coursework, assessments, and criteria for graduation have been meticulously reviewed and fully certified by outside experts in the field.
 It also ensures that your MSW degree meets state requirements for licensure as a social worker.
 In fact, you cannot sit for a state examination to become a social worker unless your Master of Social Work is from an accredited program.

 Not all social work is the same.
 A social worker with the military will face challenges that differ from a social worker in a hospital.
 And they both will have careers differing from social workers in traditional, clinical settings.
-Before enrolling in an MSW program, make sure the program allows you to concentrate in the field of your choice.
-The most popular social work fields include:
+Before enrolling in an MSW program, make sure the program allows you to select an area of focus in the field of your choice.
+Walden offers four focus areas:

 The world needs quality social workers.
-You can put yourself in position to become just that by enrolling in an online MSW program that teaches you real-world skills, provides a variety of concentrations of study, and has achieved CSWE accreditation.
+You can put yourself in a position to become one by enrolling in an online MSW program that teaches you real-world skills, provides a variety of learning options, and has achieved CSWE accreditation.
 Walden University is the perfect start.

 Walden University is an accredited institution offering a CSWE-accredited online MSW program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.